Flag of Belgium: Royal standard and flags on the royal palaces

 The royal standard of Belgium is the personal standard of the current king, Philippe, and features his monogram, an 'F' (for the Dutch 'Filip'), crossed with a 'P' in the four corners.
 The designs of royal standards of past monarchs have been similar.

-Notably, the flag of Belgium flown on the Royal Palace of Brussels and the Royal Castle of Laeken is in none of the proportions above.
-It has the irregular 4:3 ratio, making it taller than it is wide.
-The stripes remain vertical.
-These proportions are explained as an aesthetic consideration, as the palaces are large, and the flags are thus viewed from far below, which makes them look more normal due to foreshortening.

 The flags are flown above the palaces when the monarch is in Belgium, not necessarily just in one of the palaces.
 The flags are not flown if the monarch is on a state visit overseas or on holiday outside of Belgium.
 There have been exceptions to this rule, but, in general, presence or absence of the flag is a reasonably reliable indicator of whether or not the monarch is in the country.

+Military flags of Belgium

+The flags of the Belgian Land, Air, and Naval Components represent their different branches in the Belgian military.